-If your home is antique, painting your wood trims could end up being a massive no-no.
+If your home is antique with ancestral high values, painting your wood trims could end up being a massive no-no.

-That’s because older homes typically have a beautiful natural wood design that is not only charming but is also rare to see in modern construction.
+That’s because older homes typically have a beautiful natural wood design that’s not only charming but is also rare to see in modern construction.

 2- Potentially Reduces Resale Value

-Building on this, this could also end up hurting the resale value of your home.
+Building on this could also end up hurting the resale value of your home.